Hong Gildong jeon: Cultural legacy

 In addition to its reputation as a literary work, Hong Gildong jeon has become widely known in Korean culture through various adaptations across different mediums.
 The story has inspired films, TV shows, comics, literary re-tellings, and video games, and continues to be frequently adapted.
 Korean rapper G-Dragon makes several references to him in his lyrics.
 For example, in "Knock Out," he says, "They call me Hong Gildong".
 There is a Hong Gildong theme park in Jangseong County, traditionally thought to be the character's birthplace, and a Hong Gildong festival is held in Jangseong each year.
+The 1998 South Korean TV adaptation became particularly resonant amidst growing national anxieties during the 1997 Asian financial crisis.

 The character of Hong Gildong has become a mainstay of Korean culture and literature.
 In Korea today, Hong Gildong is a common placeholder name, similar to John Doe in the United States.
 Charles Montgomery of the website Korean Literature in Translation explains, "In Korean literature Hong Gildong is legion.
 He is a fixture from one of the most important early novels in Hangul – he is the first truly 'Korean' main character".
 Professor Minsoo Kang writes in the foreword to his translation, "The Story of Hong Gildong is arguably the single most important work of classic (i.e., premodern) prose fiction of Korea, in terms of not only its literary achievement but also of its influence on the larger culture".
 NPR's Ari Shapiro explained on Fresh Air, "Sometimes, a single character can help define a country's sense of self.
 Here in the U.S., you might think of Jay Gatsby in The Great Gatsby or Superman.
 In North and South Korea, it's Hong Gildong".

 The similarities of the plot of Hong-Gildong being a folk bandit has drawn him comparisons to famous bandits like the English folk hero Robin Hood and Australia's Ned Kelly.